borntofrappe/game-development/04 Super Mario Bros/Super Mario Bros — Assignment/README.md

 ### GameObject

-This is something that tricked me considerably.
 The new boolean `isLock` or `isKey` mean nothing if they are not themselves set in the definition of the game object.

 ```lua
 function GameObject:init(def)